 What is the initial consultation?
 Why is it necessary?

 We meet all students to evaluate their speech, language and social skills, and get to know their interests/hobbies.
 Initial consultations are informal and are approximately 20-25 minutes long.
 These meetings allow us to determine the most appropriate setting for your child.
 Please note, there is a $60 consultation fee.

 How do I explain what Social City is to my child?

 We suggest framing this as a “hangout” or joining a “club” to meet some new friends outside of their school and improve their friendship/social skills.

 What does it cost to attend?
 How do I pay?

 The cost of the 10-class semester for your child depends upon your child’s age.
-Payment is typically divided into two installments; 60% is due upfront and the remainder halfway through the semester, but we can work out individual payment plans.
+Individual payment plans are available upon request.
 We can also provide receipts, at the end of the semester, which you can submit to your insurance for reimbursement.
 We have included the codes below if you would like to check with your insurance company in advance.

 Will my insurance cover my child’s attendance at Social City?

 Coverage varies depending on your particular insurance plan and benefits.
 In order to help with the process, we can provide receipts at the end of the semester, which you can submit to your insurance for reimbursement.
 The CPT code is 92508 (speech-language therapy; group setting).
 We typically bill using the ICD-10 diagnosis code F80.2 (mixed receptive/expressive language disorder), F80.9 (developmental disorder of speech and language, unspecified), F80.82 (social pragmatic communication disorder) but we can use a different diagnosis code as long as it falls within our scope of practice (speech-language pathology).